 In many bedrooms and bathrooms, each decorated differently, we spent the night, cozy under comforters.
 Our “Gothic Room,” harbored a large four-poster black metal bed with matching six-foot iron candlesticks nearby.
 Dramatic burgundy walls met windows overlooking the stream.
 A stone fireplace and a huge round mirror surrounded by gleaming golden sun rays added delight to our eyes and souls.
 The others had 2 rooms, one for the kids and we learned that 22 have slept there, when families are visiting!
 We’d all crammed all into our London mews with sleeping bags and inflatable mattresses.

 After breakfast we left the country wonderland and visited the stone cathedral in Winchester, 1000 years old.
 On previous visits, I’d been unable to enter, due to private services.
 This time I toured stone carvings and admired choir stalls, numerous side altars, and Jane Austen’s grave: this is her neighborhood.
 The crypt below was closed.
 I’m always amazed that the beautiful hand embroidered woolen kneelers stay put, not nicked by visitors.
 Their motifs reflect the carvings above.
-We bought a few things at the church gift shop, including pens for all the kids and a Christmas choir CD for us before walking back to the station.
+We bought a few things at the church gift shop, including pens for all the kids and a Christmas choir CD before walking back to the station.
 Choral music here is beautiful!

 Back in London, we sated the kids’ yearnings to ride a double decker bus with a rainy trip along Oxford Street in rush hour.
 White Christmas fairy lights festooned the street and neon colored some windows.
 We mingled with crowds in shops, and headed for every escalator we couldn’t talk the children out of riding.

 Christmas spirit blossomed at Harrod’s on Monday, when kiddies and I joined the queue for Father Christmas underneath a sign saying, “2 1/2 hours wait from this point.”
 Yikes!
 It was before 11 AM on a school day!
 But sweet young women with wicker baskets full of biscuits and lollies (cookies and lollipops) distributed them, with occasional bursts into song of Rudolph the red-Nosed Reindeer and Jingle Bells as the line slowly wended its way.
 The songs were accompanied by constant racket, since each lolly’s stem was a whistle.
 Somehow adults retained good natures, and kids were high spirited and noisy, but happy.
 I nixed seconds on the bottled water offers to the kids, fearing a potty run.
-Eventually we got close enough to enter the “Christmas Grotto” with our group of about a dozen, where we were slowly ushered past dioramas of Christmas worldwide: motorized little Japanese girls in bright kimonos with twirling umbrellas and flowers in their hair, Mexican dancers in sombreros and full skirts, a Canadian boy in snow with a moose.
+Eventually we got close enough to enter the “Christmas Grotto” with our group of about a dozen, where we were slowly ushered past dioramas of Christmas worldwide: motorized Japanese girls in bright kimonos with twirling umbrellas and flowers in their hair, Mexican dancers in sombreros and full skirts, a Canadian boy in snow with a moose.
 Each told was a story, uttered by a sweet woman who must have repeated it while herding each group until she sank into blithering idiocy.
 We sang again, cheerfully as commanded, and, since we were happy and we knew it, we clapped our hands, stamped our feet, and wiggled our noses.
 Again.
 Finally—FINALLY— we were ushered into Father Christmas himself, on his throne, with his shiny red gown, huge silver beard, and exceptionally red nose.

 Little blonde Amanda, (“Demanda”) in my arms, cast her 2 year old blue eyes on him and let out a shriek that would peel enamel from your teeth.
 I turned around so she could just see him, if not sit on his lap: another lengthy shriek.
 Her big brothers wanted a scooter under their tree, and Robbie asked for “Angels in the Outfield.”
-Father C had a hard time with that, either because he was unfamiliar with American movies, or because Robbie's lisps are similar to a Daffy Duck soundbite.
-Sam sweetly requested “a Christmas tree toy,” a sure thing, since has yet to learn greed.
+Father C had a hard time with that, either because he was unfamiliar with American movies, or because Robbie's lisps mimic a Daffy Duck soundbite.
+Sam sweetly requested “a Christmas tree toy,” a sure thing, since he has yet to learn greed.
 The boys had a photo made with the charming man (£12), who chatted calmly, as though it mattered not a whit that 4000 antsy kids and parents would kill to jump the queue.

 After exploring nearly every incredible acre of vast and varied Toyland riches, carved hobbyhorses, dolls, stuffed animals, cars, and Lego villages, we ate lunch on the 4th floor and were fortunate enough to watch reruns of “The Flintstones.”
 It goes well with fish and chips.
 As we left the building, police were clearing Brompton Road for a bomb scare.

 Later in the month we attended Tosca in Royal Albert Hall, not an ideal place for opera; it was pleasant but next time we’ll try another venue.
 Hanging “saucers” in the ceiling aid acoustics.
 We attended Sunday mass at Westminster Abbey and sat in Poet’s Corner during a gorgeous a cappella atonal service, filled with haunting dissonance.
-Nearby were grave markers of Shakespeare, Dryden, Eliot, and Pope, and across the way, monuments for Isaac Newton and scientists, and Churchill and statesmen, with the tomb of the unknown warrior bordered with red poppies directly at the main west portal entry.
+Nearby were grave markers of poets Shakespeare, Dryden, Eliot, and Pope, and across the way, monuments for Isaac Newton.
+Faraday, Darwin, and scientists, and Churchill and statesmen, with the tomb of the unknown warrior bordered with red poppies directly at the main west portal entry.
 Afterwards we attended the Portrait Gallery’s show of the last 100 years.